 This post may contain affiliate links.
 See the complete affiliate disclosure here.

 There is a long-standing saying about clematis that they “want their feet in the shade but their face in the sun,” and I think people take this too literally.
 When I planted poor ‘Mrs. N. Thompson’, I put chunks of fieldstone on top the roots (yeah, um, don’t do that).
 What I’ve learned is that they really just want moist, rich, soil to grow in with a nice layer of mulch on top (like a lot of plants); the shade part isn’t necessary.

 Clematis is a rule breaker when it comes to planting.
 Typically plants should be placed so that the top of the soil in the ground is the same as it was in the container and planted directly in the native soil (turns out that whole “$10 hole for a $5 plant” advice was probably off base).
 But clematis are special (or for the kids out there: extra) and they want special treatment.

 Here’s how I plant clematis.
 You will find variations on this technique and I suspect they all work, but I stick with what works for me.
 Dig a big hole, far bigger than the plant: about three times the width and twice the depth.
 Add in compost, well-rotted manure (it should not have a smell), a small amount of Espoma Rose-Tone and the soil you dug out.
 Place the clematis on a 45-degree angle toward whatever it will be growing up, with the crown buried 3 to 4 inches under the finished level of the soil.

-(Edited to add: A kind commenter brought up that some people do not recommend this deep planting method is not recommended for non-vining bush-type clematis.
+(Edited to add: A kind commenter brought up that some people do not recommend this deep planting method for non-vining bush-type clematis.
 I’ve read that as well, but I read it after I had already planted many bush types deeply.
 I can report that all are doing well, but in the future I will probably plant them shallower.)